erdavids/Applitools-Hackathon-2019/Applitools/README.md

 ### Canvas Chart Test
 I assumed when I started this project that there would be a specification that couldn't be tested functionally.
 This was the one, in the form of a bar graph displayed within an inaccessible canvas element.
-- It was easy to validate the graph with Applitools, although I did have to add a couple hard waits in order to make sure the data was finishing rendering.
+- It was easy to validate the graph with Applitools, although I did have to add a couple hard waits in order to make sure the data had finished rendering.
 - The image below shows how Applitools found the issue with the January and July values in 2018.

 <p align="center"><img src="https://github.com/erdavids/Applitools-Hackathon-2019/blob/master/Applitools/Images/chart-with-2019.png"></p>